MicrosoftDocs/azure-devops-yaml-schema/task-reference/maven-v3.md

 **`options`** - **Options**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Specify any Maven command-line options you want to use.
+(Optional) Specifies any Maven command-line options you want to use.
 <!-- :::editable-content-end::: -->
 <br>